-- Check the box for questions and fields you want to be required.
+- You can make a form required by checking the box marked Required.
 When this is checked, the client will not be able to book the appointment and go on to the confirmation page until the field is filled.
-A warning* will appear to the client, letting them know that they need to fill in required fields.
+A warning will appear to the client, letting them know that they need to fill in required fields.

-*How it will look on your Client's Scheduling Page if the client doesn't complete the field:
+Here's how this field will appear on your Client Scheduling Page if the client doesn't complete the field:

 - If you want your intake form to seamlessly fit into your client info page, leave the Form Name from your intake form blank: